Millie’s Guide to Music Degrees for High School Students

 What should I consider before pursuing a music-related degree?

-Just like any other subject, pursuing a music-related degree is based on an individual’s interests and preferences.
-Even so, not everyone enters university knowing exactly what to expect from their courses, and most certainly not all students have set ideas about their future careers!
+Just like any other subject, pursuing a music-related degree is based on an individual's interests and preferences.
+Even so, not everyone enters university knowing exactly what to expect from their courses, and certainly not all students have set ideas about their future careers!

 Let’s take Alex’s experience as an example: